 After crossing the trail's last road crossing, VT 105, I passed Sometime Never, who had met up with his dad and brother, and the trail became much steeper than the elevation profile seemed to indicate.
 Still, it was a relatively short climb, up to the mountain with little in the way of views.
 From there, it was pretty much smooth sailing to the northern terminus.

 I reached Line Post 592, an obelisk mounted on a concrete base, on the border demarcation cleaning between the United States and Canada, at 4:12 pm, on the 25th day since I left Williamstown, Massachusetts, completing my thru-hike of the Long Trail.
 Zippy was already there, and over the next half hour, everyone else showed up: Moe and Mugs; Sometime Never and his father and brother; and Anne.

 Apparently, I packed the perfect amount of water for today's hike: I ran out right as I reached the clearing around the terminus.
 Other people were in a similar situation.
 Zippy discovered, in the last of her water, a live salamander that she apparently picked up when she got water at Shooting Star!

-While I didn't have celebratory soda like I'd had desired, I did have celebratory chocolate: I picked up an bar of chocolate in Johnson that was supposed to be extra snacks, which turned out to be not necessary.
-So I spread the chocolate around so i wouldn't have to eat the whole bar myself.
+While I didn't have celebratory soda like I'd had desired, I did have celebratory chocolate: I picked up a bar of chocolate in Johnson that was supposed to be extra snacks, which turned out to be not necessary.
+So I spread the chocolate around so I wouldn't have to eat the whole bar myself.

 After posing for a group photo, Zippy, Moe, Mugs, and I headed off down the (well hidden) Journey's End Trail, which leads to the Journey's End Camp, and eventually, to the trailhead.
 Zippy rushed off to the water source, hoping to reunite the salamander with a body of water, but, sadly, it didn't make it.